-Believe it or not, this is a frequently asked question of song competitions in general.
-After all, quite a few of the main prizes seem to be taken out by high profile names, which leads one to wonder whether it's the song that's being judged, or the person singing it, especially if they posses a unique and identifiable voice.
+This is a frequently asked question of song competitions in general.
+After all, quite a few of the main prizes seem to be taken out by high profile names, which leads one to wonder whether it's the song being judged, or the person singing it, especially if they posses a unique and identifiable voice.

 I've entered a song.
 What happens if I contact one of the judges about it?

 Your song(s) will be automatically disqualified if you make contact with any of the judging panel in relation to your entries.